How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Key takeaways

-- Campaigns with compelling visuals outperform weak ones by up to 35% according to Nielsen research.
+- Meta campaigns with compelling visuals outperform those with weak visuals by up to 35%, according to Nielsen research.

 What are Facebook catalog ads?